-- 2. Does the audit report show audit issues (i.e., material noncompliance, nonmaterial noncompliance, questioned cost, material weakness, significant deficiencies, management letter comment, excess revenue, or excess reserve) related to grant/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidelines: - a.
-Department of Public Instruction
+Section IV - Other Issues 1.
+Does the auditor have substantial doubt as to the auditee's ability to continue as a going concern?
+No 2.
+Does the audit report show audit issues (i.e., material noncompliance, nonmaterial noncompliance, questioned cost, material weakness, significant deficiencies, management letter comment, excess revenue, or excess reserve) related to grant/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidelines : a.
+Department of Public Instructionb.
+Department of Justice No No 3.
+Was a management letter or other document conveying audit comments issued as a result of this audit?
 No

-3. Was a management letter or other document conveying audit comments issued as a result of this audit?